mila-iqia/mila-docs/docs/Userguide_login.rst

     ssh <user>@login.server.mila.quebec -p 2222

-4 login nodes are available and accessible behind a Load-Balancer.
+Four login nodes are available and accessible behind a Load-Balancer.
 At each connection, you will be redirected to the least loaded login-node.
 Each login node can be directly accessed via: ``login-X.login.server.mila.quebec`` on port ``2222``.

-The login nodes support the following authentication mechanisms: ``publickey,keyboard-interactive``.
+The login nodes support the following authentication mechanisms:
+``publickey,keyboard-interactive``.
 If you would like to set an entry in your ``.ssh/config`` file, please use the following recommendation:

 .. code-block:: bash

    Host HOSTALIAS
        User YOUR-USERNAME
        Hostname login.server.mila.quebec
        PreferredAuthentications publickey,keyboard-interactive
        Port 2222
        ServerAliveInterval 120
        ServerAliveCountMax 5

 The RSA, DSA and ECDSA fingerprints for Mila's login nodes are: